ToolGrid — Product & Engineering

 This tool solves a common security and operations problem.
 Services running on unexpected ports expose extra attack surface.
 Firewalls may be too permissive or too strict.
 Manually probing many ports with command line tools is time-consuming and hard to read.
 The port scanner gives you a clear, browser-based way to check which ports respond and what they likely represent, so you can audit and tune your network configuration.

-The tool is aimed at system administrators, security professionals, DevOps engineers, and technically inclined users.
+The tool is aimed at system administrators, security professionals, DevOps engineers, and technically inclined users who need to scan open ports online or use a free online port scanner.
 Beginners can rely on simple labels like open, closed, and filtered together with risk hints.
 Experienced users can interpret the per-port details, export structured data, and feed results into larger security workflows.
 A related operation involves performing reverse DNS lookups as part of a similar workflow.

 Every networked service on a machine listens on a TCP or UDP port.
 A web server might listen on port 80 or 443, a database on 5432 or 3306, and a secure shell daemon on 22.
 If a port is open, it accepts connection attempts.
 If it is closed, the host rejects or refuses connections.
 If it is filtered, intermediate devices like firewalls drop packets so that the port appears silent.